How to Add a PDF Link in Google Sheets (Link PDFs to Cells Easily)

 Upload Files tab in Drive Explorer Pro showing the file upload area and options

-1. Drag and drop your PDFs into the upload box, or click to browse.
+1. Drag and drop your PDFs into the upload box, or click to browse and select files manually.

 2. Select the files and click Open.